threefoldtech/tfchain/docs/misc/adding_validators.md

 sudo ntpq -p
 ```

 - WARNING: Skipping this can result in the validator node missing block authorship opportunities.
 If the clock is out of sync (even by a small amount), the blocks the validator produces may not get accepted by the network.
-This will result in ImOnline heartbeats making it on chain, but zero allocated blocks making it on chain.

 #### 2.1.3 Compile TFchain Binary